 Best Bets get above-average mpg, class-average or better reliability, class-average or better crash-test ratings, and our recommendation.

-Vehicle Overview The Ranger is offered in only two cab styles: regular and SuperCab.
-The regular cab comes with either a 6- or 7-foot cargo bed.
-The SuperCab comes with only a 6-foot bed.
-Four trim levels are offered: XL, XLT, Sport and FX4, which is geared toward off-roaders.
+Vehicle Overview The Ranger is offered in two cab styles: regular and SuperCab.
+The regular cab comes with either a 6- or 7-foot cargo bed, while the SuperCab comes only with a 6-foot bed.
+Three trim levels are offered: XL, XLT and Sport.

-Exterior The Ranger's outward appearance hasn't changed much since 1998, other than minor hood and bumper updates for 2004.
-The Ranger remains more of a compact pickup.
+Exterior The Ranger's outward appearance hasn't changed much since 1998; it remains a compact pickup.

 Sport Package features monochromatic theme